 (discarding it), and restores the matrix below (that was

-saved by a previous call to GL_PushMatrix
+saved by a previous call to GL_PushMatrix).
+If

-on a matrix stack with
+you call GL_PullMatrix on a matrix stack with

 only one entry then the error "Command would cause a stack